bchareyre/yade-mpi/doc/sphinx/user.rst

 	Yade [1]: i=utils.createInteraction(0,1)

-	# created by functors in InteractionDispatchers
+	# created by functors in InteractionLoop
 	Yade [2]: i.geom, i.phys

 This method will be rather slow if many interaction are to be created (the functor lookup will be repeated for each of them).
 In such case, ask on yade-dev@lists.launchpad.net to have the :yref:`yade.utils.createInteraction` function accept list of pairs id's as well.